zereraz/Functional-programming-using-Purescript/Clock/Writing_the_hours.md

   ctx <- getContext2D canvas
   drawOuterCircle ctx
 ```
-When we are drawing various shapes it is necessary we do not mess up drawing shapes that we draw.
-So it is to call `beginPath` function which tells canvas to start a new path and reset the current path.
-Now even if we draw something else it would not affect this function as the path has been reset. `closePath` joins the current point to the start of the path.
-After this we call `stroke` which draw's the path we created.
+When we draw various shapes it is necessary that the shapes don't mess with each other.
+So if we call `beginPath` function it tells canvas to start a new path and reset the current path. `closePath` joins the current point to the start of the path.
+After this we call `stroke` which will draw our path.

 Now let's start with drawing the hours of the clock.